 - More expensive treadmills are better so it’s easy for a manufacturer to give better conditions

-- People need to feel safer to spend more money so better warranty is a way to convince them.
+- People need to feel safe to spend more money so a better warranty is a way to convince them.

 - The product is more expensive because you’re paying for a better warranty.